Coffee Table Decor Ideas: 15 Simple Styling Tricks Designers Always Use

 Your coffee table doesn’t always need to be the star.
 Sometimes its job is supporting the room’s other focal points.

-This bleached wood round table stays intentionally simple with just a small plant and minimal decor. r/girl_from_pluto directs attention upward to that impressive grid of black-framed photographs that covers the wall behind the sofa.
-The table’s light finish and low profile keep the sight lines clear while providing essential function.
+This bleached wood round table stays intentionally simple with just a small plant and minimal decor.
+Attention goes upward to that impressive grid of black-framed photographs covering the wall behind the sofa.
+The light finish and low profile keep sight lines clear while providing essential function.

-The room’s other strong elements, like that dramatic black arc floor lamp and the fiddle leaf fig, create enough visual interest that the coffee table can recede.
-Its pale wood tone bridges the dark gray sectional and the lighter walls.
+The room’s other strong elements (that dramatic black arc floor lamp, the fiddle leaf fig) create enough visual interest that the coffee table can chill out.
+Its pale wood tone bridges the dark gray sectional and lighter walls.

 Mid-Century Coffee Table with Drawer Storage